A look at COVID-19 vaccinations in Canada on Thursday, June 10, 2021

 Please note that Newfoundland and Labrador, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

-New Brunswick is reporting 61,545 new vaccinations administered over the past seven days for a total of 551,125 doses given.
-The province has administered doses at a rate of 706.534 per 1,000.
-In the province, 6.49 per cent (50,596) of the population has been fully vaccinated.
-There were 49,140 new vaccines delivered to New Brunswick for a total of 640,695 doses delivered so far.
+New Brunswick is reporting 61,269 new vaccinations administered over the past seven days for a total of 560,759 doses given.
+The province has administered doses at a rate of 718.885 per 1,000.
+In the province, 7.19 per cent (56,084) of the population has been fully vaccinated.
+There were zero new vaccines delivered to New Brunswick for a total of 640,695 doses delivered so far.
 The province has received enough of the vaccine to give 82 per cent of its population a single dose.
-The province has used 86.02 per cent of its available vaccine supply.
+The province has used 87.52 per cent of its available vaccine supply.

-Yukon is reporting zero new vaccinations administered for a total of 54,538 doses given.
-The territory has administered doses at a rate of 1,306.894 per 1,000.
-In the territory, 60.96 per cent (25,439) of the population has been fully vaccinated.
+Yukon is reporting 381 new vaccinations administered for a total of 55,213 doses given.
+The territory has administered doses at a rate of 1,323.069 per 1,000.
+In the territory, 61.58 per cent (25,700) of the population has been fully vaccinated.
 There were zero new vaccines delivered to Yukon for a total of 64,520 doses delivered so far.
 The territory has received enough of the vaccine to give 150 per cent of its population a single dose.
-The territory has used 84.53 per cent of its available vaccine supply.
+The territory has used 85.58 per cent of its available vaccine supply.

 The Northwest Territories are reporting zero new vaccinations administered for a total of 55,078 doses given.
 The territory has administered doses at a rate of 1,220.727 per 1,000.
 In the territory, 55.15 per cent (24,881) of the population has been fully vaccinated.
 There were zero new vaccines delivered to the Northwest Territories for a total of 77,550 doses delivered so far.
 The territory has received enough of the vaccine to give 170 per cent of its population a single dose.
 The territory has used 71.02 per cent of its available vaccine supply.